High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Abstract

 \section{Abstract}

 We demonstrate a GPU-accelerated nested sampling framework for efficient high-dimensional Bayesian inference in cosmology.
 Using JAX-based neural emulators and likelihoods for cosmic microwave background and cosmic shear analyses, our approach provides parameter constraints and direct calculation of Bayesian evidence.
-In the 39 dimensional $\Lambda$CDM vs $w_0w_a$ shear analysis, we produce Bayes Factors and a robust error bar in just 2 days on a single A100 GPU, without loss of accuracy.
-Where CPU-based nested sampling can now be outpaced by methods relying on MCMC sampling and decoupled evidence estimation, we demonstrate that with GPU acceleration nested sampling offers the necessary speed-up to put it on equal computational footing with these methods, especially where reliable model comparison is paramount.
-We put forward both nested and gradient-based sampling as useful tools for the modern cosmologist, where cutting-edge inference pipelines can yield orders of magnitude improvements in computation time.
+In a 39-dimensional $\Lambda$CDM vs dynamical dark energy cosmic shear analysis, we produce Bayes factors and a robust error bar in just two days on a single A100 GPU, without loss of accuracy.
+Where CPU-based nested sampling can now be outpaced by methods relying on Markov Chain Monte Carlo (MCMC) sampling and decoupled evidence estimation, we demonstrate that with GPU acceleration nested sampling offers the necessary speed-up to put it on equal computational footing with these methods, especially where reliable model comparison is paramount.
+We also explore interpolation in the matter power spectrum for cosmic shear analysis, finding a further factor of 4 speed-up with consistent posterior contours and Bayes factor.
+We put forward both nested and gradient-based sampling as useful tools for the modern cosmologist, where cutting-edge inference pipelines and modern hardware can yield orders of magnitude improvements in computation time.